-Another step you should take is doing a speed test.
+Another step you should take is using a free speed test.
 Running a speed test and interpreting the results will give you a lot of insight into why you’re seeing slow speeds, and determine if your Internet provider really is giving you the service you’re paying for.
 Learning how to check Internet speed is quick and easy, and will pay off in the long run.
-We’ll discuss what speed test tools you can use, how they work, what results they give you, and what you can do with them.
+We’ll discuss what fast speed test tools are available, how they work, what results they give you, and what you can do with them.

 What Speed Test Should I Use?

 While there are several good services that you can use online to test your speed, including ones offered by several Internet providers, our technicians use speedtest.net by Ookla.
 It’s fast, free, and very accurate.
-Speedtest.net also keeps a log of all the speed tests you run, making it easier to track and determine potential causes for a slow Internet connection.
+Speedtest.net also keeps a log of all your speed tests, making it easier to track and determine potential causes for a slow Internet connection.
 It’s also available as an app for iPhone, Android, and Windows.

 How Do Speed Tests Work?